Solo Travel in Bali

 How To Get Around Bali

-Bali is full of scooters and hiring one is relatively cheap.
+If you are wondering how to travel in Bali, the main Bali transportation are scooters and hiring one is relatively cheap.
 You can rent them on a daily basis or even by the month.
 You do need an international driving license so order one before you leave for your trip or you may find yourself having to take mototaxis instead.

 Mototaxis are basically motorbikes (or scooters) with a private driver who work similar to a taxi.
 They can work out cheaper than a car taxi.
 Just make sure to tell the driver if you’re not happy with his driving.

-There are shuttle buses around the island.
+Other public transportation includes shuttle buses for getting around in Bali.
 Perama shuttle bus will take you to all the main interest points such as Ubud, Kuta and Lovina.
 They also run fast boats to the three Gili of Lombok.
 Check Bali transport for bus and boat schedules through their site.

-A week is enough time to see Bali’s sights but you’ll want to stay much longer.
-Below are examples of a Bali solo travel itinerary from 7 to 14 days.
+A week is enough time to see Bali’s sights but you’ll want to stay much longer when you travel Bali alone.
+Whether you are planning to see Bali in 5 days or spend 2 weeks in Bali, below are examples of a Bali solo travel itinerary.

 One Week’s Bali Itinerary – Kuta (2 nights), Seminyak (2 nights), Ubud (3 nights).